Manubestof/UL_M2_ETEEN_Groupe_6/readme.md

 - If you encounter NA or missing values in R output tables, check that all log/group variables are present in the CSVs produced by step 03.
 - All configuration (periods, disaster types, output paths) is in `config.json`.
 - For more details, see the pipeline/README.md and the methodology section in the LaTeX manuscript.

+## ✨Future improvments

+Use APIs for most data sources